Job Description of an Electrical Foreman

 Salary Info and Job Outlook

 Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to electrical foremen, it does publish data for both construction managers and electricians.
-The BLS projects that the employment of construction managers will grow at a faster-than-average rate of 16% from 2012 to 2022, while electricians will enjoy faster-than-average job growth of 20%.
+The BLS projects that the employment of construction managers will grow at a faster-than-average rate of 16% from 2012 to 2022, while electricians will enjoy faster-than-average job growth of 20% during that same time period.
 While construction managers earned a median annual salary of $84,410 in May 2013, electricians earned a median of $50,510 the same year, per the BLS.

 Related to Job Description of an Electrical Foreman